pierswarmers/rtCorePlugin/README.markdown

 If you intend to use othe Gumnut plugins (gnBlogPlugin, gnBlogPlugin or gnSitePlugin), download them now.

-2. Enable the plugin in your `ProjectConfiguration.class.php`

-    // The enabled plugins call will look something like this.
+2. Enable the plugin in your `ProjectConfiguration.class.php`, The enabled plugins call will look something like this:

     $this->enablePlugins(
             'gnCorePlugin',
             'gnBlogPlugin',     // optional